 FinePrint will of course endeavour to get every score to you as soon as possible.
 This will depending on our existing project schedule.
 If you have a specific deadline, please let us know and we can advise if we can reasonably meet that timeline.
 As a rough guide, smaller projects may be completed in as little as a few days, while full orchestral scores can rarely be completed in less than a month.
 Just ask us for a timeframe estimate.
 Orchestral scores often need to be booked in many months in advance, so that we can work with our existing project schedules.

 We ask that you please send ‘typical’ pages of your score, including an example of any including modern notation/extended techniques/graphics if necessary.
 If you are unable to provide the complete material for assessment, please let us know what length you anticipate it will be.
 We will provide you with an approximation of cost and time to complete your score.
 If the complete material is not available for assessment, we reserve the right to review our estimate when the complete material does become available and it sighted.

-For Australian payments, we can accept Direct Bank Transfers, Cash, Australian Cheques or Money Orders.
-Funds can also be processed via PayPal.
+For Australian payments, we can accept Direct Bank Transfers, Cash, Australian cheques, PayPal, or credit card payments.
 We use PayPal to process credit card payments.
-For America, Europe, UK and other countries, we ask that you to pay through International Bank Transfer, International Cheque, or PayPal in AUD.
+For America, Europe, UK and other countries, we ask that you to pay through International Bank Transfer, Credit Card or PayPal in AUD.
 Cheques are payable to FinePrint.